-For the full-time employee, defined as staff working 40 hours per week or faculty with a minimum assigned workload of 24 credits per academic year, a tuition waiver of 75% is offered for all classes.
-Spouses of employees meeting this full-time definition may receive a 50% tuition waiver toward undergraduate classes only.
+For the full-time regular employee, defined as staff working 40 hours per week or faculty with a minimum assigned workload of 24 credits per academic year, a waiver of 75% of the standard rate of tuition is offered for all classes.
+Spouses of employees meeting this full-time definition may receive a 50% waiver of the standard rate of tuition toward undergraduate classes only.

-For the part-time employee, defined as staff working a minimum of 20 hours and a maximum of 39 hours per week, a tuition waiver of 50% is offered for all classes.
+For the part-time regular employee, defined as staff working a minimum of 20 hours and a maximum of 39 hours per week, a waiver of 50% of the standard rate of tuition is offered for all classes.
 Spouses of part-time employees are not eligible for a tuition waiver.

 Regular, active full-time and part-time employees (as defined above) may take courses offered at the undergraduate, graduate, or doctoral level after being employed by the University for at least one year.
 Temporary employees are not eligible for the tuition waiver.

-All fees and other charges will be the responsibility of the individual taking the course.
+All tuition in excess of the standard rate, fees, and other charges will be the responsibility of the individual taking the course.

 Space limitations do exist.
 Contact Admissions or the Continuing Education Department for more details.